 Thomas Cody concentrates his practice on land use and real estate development matters.
-Mr. Cody has over 30 years of combined experience in planning and law, and he has played a leading role in some of the most significant real estate projects in Connecticut over the past two decades.
+Tom has more than 30 years of combined experience in planning and law, and he has played a leading role in some of the most significant real estate projects in Connecticut over the past two decades.
 He provides clients with timely and strategic land use advice on complicated real estate projects.

 Land Use - Zoning

-Mr. Cody has represented a range of clients, such as developers of retail, wholesale, and industrial projects, pharmaceutical companies, and health care institutions, in the permitting and development of new facilities.
+He has represented a range of clients, such as developers of retail, wholesale, and industrial projects, pharmaceutical companies, and health care institutions, in the permitting and development of new facilities.
 He collaborates closely with architects, appraisers, scientists, and design and engineering professionals throughout the process of bringing a project to fruition.
-Mr. Cody counsels clients on regulatory strategies for complex projects, such as brownfield redevelopment and remediation, and mixed-use development.
+Tom counsels clients on regulatory strategies for complex projects, such as brownfield redevelopment and remediation, and mixed-use development.

-Mr. Cody has worked on behalf of both municipalities and developers in the negotiation of development agreements for complicated public-private projects.
+Tom has worked on behalf of both municipalities and developers in the negotiation of development agreements for complicated public-private projects.
 These projects have required coordination of public and private financing, as well as the integration of public infrastructure investments with developer-funded project components.
-Mr. Cody counsels clients on a range of real estate-related transactions, such as acquisitions and dispositions, and he has represented large corporations in the disposition of excess property.
+He counsels clients on a range of real estate-related transactions, such as acquisitions and dispositions, and he has represented large corporations in the disposition of excess property.

-Mr. Cody worked for four years as a city planner in the Denver, Colorado, metropolitan area, where he was responsible for zoning analysis and plan review for many large development projects.
+Tom worked for four years as a city planner in the Denver, Colorado, metropolitan area, where he was responsible for zoning analysis and plan review for many large development projects.
 He has been listed in The Best Lawyers in America© in the area of Real Estate Law since 2007.
-Mr. Cody has also been selected to the Connecticut Super Lawyers list from 2006 to 2017.
+He also has been selected to the Connecticut Super Lawyers list from 2006 to 2019.